 The sketch of the sleeping train commuter on the left was drawn and colored while standing in front of the model.
 The strokes were put in rapidly and blended roughly by layering colors.
 You can see the underlying colors showing through between the strokes on top.

-The sketch of the man on the right wearing his orange back pack in the front was colored more carefully so that you can't really see individual pencil strokes.
 The jacket in this sketch is slightly darker green at the bottom and graduates to a lighter brownish green at the top.
 It is similar to a watercolor wash, but you can still see a bit of the texture from the colored pencil strokes.

 I like this style where the color is kept light in order to preserve the sparkle of the spaces between the ink lines.

-Colored pencils are so much easier to control than watercolors.
 You can graduate the colors from one to another easily as I have done with the bear to the right.

 I think there is a special magic when colored pencils are combined with ink sketches because the light, dry appearance of colored pencil strokes contrast nicely with the dark fluid ink lines.
-For the same reason, dry pencil lines look great when colored with wet watercolor.

 The ink in the fountain pen doesn't have to be waterproof since the coloring comes from dry colored pencils.

-Of course, you don't have to use colored pencil leads at all.
+Of course, you don't have to use colored pencil leads at all in a Multi 8.
 If you sketch with graphite pencil lead and want to have the option of switching between a broad dull point and a sharp fine point, then you can fill all the chambers with the same type of lead and sharpen most or all of them to a fine point and rotate back and forth.
-You can also use different hardnesses of lead, but I don't know how you would be able to tell them apart.

 Cosmetic surgery

-You may have noticed that the pencil in these photos no longer has the large gray areas covering the barrel as it did when I took the photo at the top of this article.
+You may have noticed that the pencil in some of these photos no longer has the large gray areas covering the barrel as it did when I took the photo at the top of this article.
 That's because I removed them.

 Since I swapped out some of the color leads, the labels no longer matched, and weren't as useful, and I really wanted to rearrange the colors and identify them visually rather than try to read the tiny labels.
 And, yes, I wanted to see how the mechanism inside worked.